ChaariMahmoud/Smart-Calendar/README.md

 # IA Calendar

 **IA Calendar** is an advanced task management mobile application designed to streamline and personalize daily tasks using AI-powered features.
 The app is developed using Flutter for the frontend, Node.js for the backend, and AI models for enhanced functionality.
+The app was created with the goal of simplifying daily planning and helping users achieve their goals more efficiently.
+Whether you're managing personal tasks, work assignments, or anything in between, IA Calendar is designed to adapt to your needs, offering features like AI-powered scheduling, OCR-based task extraction, and real-time notifications.
+The development of IA Calendar is not just about creating an app—it's about pushing the boundaries of what's possible in task management and making a positive impact on how people organize their lives.

 ## Overview